 Your prospects have many digital footprints – interactions with your company and outside of your company.
 Some of these footprints can unravel “Aha!” moments, while some may lead you nowhere.
 You won’t know which digital footprints bear the insights in advance.

-To understand intent data, you need to test different data points, and then come up with a methodology that will work for you.
+To understand intent data, you need to test different data points,.
+Then come up with a methodology that will work for you.

-In the meantime, if you are interested in finding out more about Intentive from NetLine, you can sign up for a free 14-day trial and check out this fun eBook about buyer-level intent data – the customer truth is out there.
+In the meantime, if you are interested in finding out more about Intentive from NetLine, you can sign up for a free 14-day trial.
+Check out this fun eBook about buyer-level intent data –> the customer truth is out there.

 This post was sponsored by NetLine, but the opinions are my own and don’t necessarily represent NetLine’s positions or strategies.